stanmaz/BBOalert/README.md

       1[HS]--,2N,+12HCP and 4+ card fit

 Asterisk wild card must be avoided in the regular expression.
 It matches strings of any length and will lead to unpredictibles results.
-If used, it will be internally converted to a dot (single character match).
+If used, asterisk (and also underscore) will be internally converted to a dot (single character match).

 Wildcards and regular expressions are powerfull features to get more compact code, but must be used carefully.